piskvorky/gensim/docs/_sources/tut3.txt

 Initializing query structures
 ++++++++++++++++++++++++++++++++

-To prepare for similarity queries, we need to enter all documents which we will want to compare against subsequent queries.
+To prepare for similarity queries, we need to enter all documents which we want to compare against subsequent queries.
 In our case, they are the same nine documents used for training LSI, converted to 2-D LSA space.
 But that's only incidental, we might also be indexing a different corpus altogether.